 Motorcycle helmets are heavier than kart-specified ones, for one, which is dangerous without a neck protector due to the high and consistent G-forces on a go-kart track.
 And as for the boot fiasco, go-kart boots are specially designed to be flame retardant and lightweight with more foot-to-pedal feel due to a thinner sole than average.

 In most cases, replacing go-kart equipment with things that are close simply won’t cut it.
 When buying or using a rib protector, the same rule applies.

 For karting in the United States, equipment should always be developed to the SFI certificated standard.
 In Europe, however, you should look for CE certification.
-The purpose is the same; these certifications are designed to show that the quality of safety equipment has been tested and reaches a required quality assurance.
+The purpose is the same, as these certifications are designed to show that the quality of safety equipment has been tested and reaches a required level of quality assurance.